Parent Pay Parent Pay Search this website Open Mobile menu

 The RE department organises several extended learning days during the year.
 All pupils in Year 7 are taken on a tour of St Walburges RC Church, funded by the school.
 This gives all our pupils an experience of a Catholic church no matter their background or faith tradition.

-All pupils in Year 8 are taken on a tour of a synagogue, funded by the school.
-This enables all pupils to have an experience which has a significant positive impact on future learning of Judaism.
+All pupils in Year 8 are taken on a tour of a Mosque, funded by the school.
+This enables all pupils to have an experience which has a significant positive impact on future learning the Abrahamic faiths.

 Together In One Body